gsnaveen/Data-Conversations/README.md

 # Data Conversations (Let data speak)

-How to have data coversations using tools and best practices for communication.
+How to have data coversations using tools and best practices for communication and let data speak.

 ## Data First
   [Data Products](/dataProducts),